Information we hold about you

 Only if you have provided consent will you be invited to take part in the study.

-The purpose for using personal data is to conduct research into race and disproportionality in relation to diversion from the Youth Justice System.
+The purpose of using personal data is to conduct research into race and disproportionality in relation to diversion from the Youth Justice System.
 The study aims to identify the extent and nature of disproportionality for different minority groups at the gateway to the YJS system and illuminate factors that explain it.
 Conducting person interviews will ensure the voice of the young person and workers providing the service are included in the research.

-The study aims to identify the factors influence decision-making at this entry-point, and what barriers hinder the increase of diversion for minority ethnic children.
+The study aims to identify the factors that influence decision-making at this entry-point, and what barriers hinder the increase of diversion for minority ethnic children.

 On the basis of the data collected, the study will produce recommendations for policy and practice to reduce ethnic disproportionality by highlighting how decision-making in respect of diversion would need to change to do so.